Installing & Configuring Windows Server (70-740)

 Configuring Advanced Windows Server Services (70-742)This course configuration and administration Windows Server Active Directory.
 Moreover, this course covers the configuration and management of Group Policy, certificates and identity access on Windows networks.
 Additionally, this course covers the material on the 70-742 certification exam required alongside 70-740 and 70-741 to obtain the Windows Server 2016 Microsoft Certified Solutions Associate (MCSA) designation.

-A+This course introduces the essential operating system skills required of a software and microcomputer hardware support technician, and covers the skills necessary to achieve the Comptia A+ Certification (exams 220-901 and 220-902).
-More specifically, students learn how to use, configure, upgrade, troubleshoot and maintain the Windows Vista, 7 and 8 family of operating systems as well as basic configuration of Linux and MacOS.
-Students also learn the features of various hardware devices, as well as their configuration and maintenance.
-In addition, students learn how to upgrade, troubleshoot and repair microcomputer systems.
+A+This course introduces the essential operating system skills required of a computer support technician, and covers the skills necessary to achieve the 1000-series A+ Certification (exams 220-1001 and 220-1002).
+More specifically, students learn how to use, configure, upgrade, troubleshoot and maintain computer hardware alongside the Windows family of operating systems, as well as basic configuration of Linux, MacOS, and mobile operating systems.

 Database & SQL FundamentalsThis course introduces students to the Structured Query Language (SQL) using Microsoft SQL Server 2012.
 More specifically, students will learn how to work with Microsoft SQL Server, perform SQL queries on sample databases, mine for specific types of data, as well as use specific programs that can help mine for data and produce reports.
 Additionally, this course covers the material tested on the Microsoft certification exam 70-461.